COBS 10A.2 Assessing appropriateness: the obligations

 Discouraging the provision of information: insurance-based investment products

-317(2) The insurance intermediary or insurance undertaking shall not discourage a customer or potential customer from providing information required for the purposes of [COBS 9A.2.1R, COBS 9A.2.16R, COBS 10A.2.1R and COBS 10A.2.2R].
+6In relation to an insurance-based investment product, a firm must not discourage a client from providing information required for the purposes of COBS 10A.2.1R and COBS 10A.2.2R.

 [Note: article 17(2) of the IDD Regulation]